Linkedin

 The Company has robust treatment systems, which allow for the removal of contaminants present in wastewater, and compliance with the quality standards established in environmental regulations for discharges to surface water bodies (Resolution 631 of 2015), marine waters (Resolution 0883 of 2018), or soil (Resolution 699 of 2021).
 For the specific case of the oil and gas sector, maximum values were defined depending on the activity within the segment, and monitoring was conducted for over 40 quality parameters.
 Additionally, for the definition of quality criteria, in compliance with current regulations, environmental assessments of discharges are conducted based on the assimilation and dilution capacity of the receiving bodies to minimize impacts on the resource.

-In 2023, the concentration of Hydrocarbons (measured as Total Petroleum Hydrocarbons-TPH) in Ecopetrol's discharges to water, registered an average value of 2,8 parts per million.
+In 2024, the concentration of Hydrocarbons (measured as Total Petroleum Hydrocarbons-TPH) in Ecopetrol's discharges to water, registered an average value of 2,2 parts per million.
 For Ecopetrol, the reference value is 10 parts per million, which has been achieved in 100% of Ecopetrol’s assets within the terms established by the environmental authorities.
-In terms of intensity, in the E&P segment, an equivalent of 0,6 tons of hydrocarbons contained in wastewater were discharged for every million barrels of oil equivalent produced, while for the refining segment, the value was 0,7 tons per every 1 million oil barrels refined; this reduction was achieved thanks to the entry of PRTLGV into the Barrancabermeja refinery.
+In terms of intensity, in the E&P segment, an equivalent of 0,6 tons of hydrocarbons contained in wastewater were discharged for every million barrels of oil equivalent produced, while for the refining segment, the value was 0,5 tons per every 1 million oil barrels refined.

 These years are included in the transition regime allowed by environmental authorities to adjust the treatment systems to comply with the new standard for discharges to surface bodies.